The Salkantay Trek

 What's Included

-• 7 nights en suite hotels and 6 nights full-service camping
+Seven nights in hotels and six nights of full-service camping

 What's Not Included